elgw/trafo/README.md

 ## A forest with 100 trees

-For this test, skl was run setting:
+For this test, skl was run by:

 ``` python
 clf = RandomForestClassifier(n_estimators=100)
 clf.n_jobs=-1